keymasterr/hover-slider/README.md

 # hoverSlider
-JS slideshow that works by moving cursor/finger over it
+JS slideshow that works by moving cursor/finger over it.
+Should work without load/render blinking (even in firefox — it would be less complex otherwise >_<)

 ## Usage